-Aloha friends!
-It’s been awhile since I wrote a baking post, I know.
-I’ve just been really busy so I haven’t done any baking since the winter holidays but now that it’s my reading week I finally have the time I need to bake!
 I’ve been really wanting to try baking macarons ever since I started baking.
 Macarons, crepes, and chocolate covered strawberries are my all-time favourite desserts so I really want to master all three.
-The problem is that macarons are super hard to make so I’ve been bidding my time before I attempt them.
-You need really precise measurements and you need to do everything exactly as they tell you for them to turn out well.
-But I was pretty determined, I even asked for a baking scale for Christmas just so that I could bake a macaron recipe!
+Problem is: macarons are super hard to make, so I’ve been bidding my time before I attempt them.
+You need really precise measurements and you need to do everything exactly as ‘they’ tell you to for them to turn out well.
+I was pretty determined, so I asked for a baking scale for Christmas just so that I could bake some macarons!
 If you live in the UK or Europe you probably already have one of these but over in the Americas we tend to just use cup measurements which are much less precise.
-Luckily little old me was gifted with a baking scale from my sister for Christmas so I’ve been set to go, I just wanted to have a little extra time because I know they’re so difficult to make so today was dedicated to my first ever macaron baking adventure!
+Luckily, little old me was gifted with a baking scale from my sister for Christmas, so today was dedicated to my first ever macaron baking adventure!

 Macaron Cookie Ingredients: